joseph-mpo-yeti/SimpleTodo/README.md

-# Project 1 - *Simple Todo*
+# Project 1 - *SimpleTodo*

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**SimpleTodo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Joseph Mpo Yeti**